jamesluttringer2019/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+I would approach this using a binary search technique.
+I would start at the middle floor, drop an egg, if it breaks, move to the middle of the lower half, and so forth.
+If it doesn't break, I would find the midpoint of the upper half, and continue in the same fashion. this would continue until we find the point where the egg breaks at f, but not f-1

+This would run in O(logn) time